browserengineering/book/book/scheduling-and-threading.md

 ```

 ::: {.further}
-Our browser code uses locks, because real multi-threaded programs
+Python is unfortuately not fully thread-safe.
+For this reason, it has a
-will need them.
-However, Python has a [global interpreter lock][gil], which
-means that you can't really run two Python threads in parallel.[^why-gil]
+[global interpreter lock][gil], which means that you can't truly run two Python
-So technically these locks don't do anything useful in our
-browser, except that they are necessary for our use of condition variables.
+threads in parallel.[^why-gil]

 This means that the *throughput* (animation frames delivered per second) of our
 browser will not actually be greater with two threads.
 Even though the
 throughput is not higher, the *responsiveness* of the browser thread is still
-massively improved, since it isn't running JavaScript or the front half of the
+massively improved, since it isn't blocked on JavaScript or the front half of
-rendering pipeline.
+the rendering pipeline.

+Another point: the global interpreter lock doesn't save us from race conditions
+for shared data structures.
+In particular, the Python interpreter on a thread
+may yield between bytecode operations at any time.
+So the locks we added are
+still useful, because race coditions such as reading and writing sequentially
+from the same Python variable and getting locally-inconsistent results
+(because the other thread modified it in the meantime) are still possible.
+And
+in fact, while debugging the code for this chapter, I encountered this kind of
+race condition in cases where I forgot to add a lock; try removing some of the
+locks from your browser to see for yourself!
 :::

-[^why-gil]: The interpreter lock is present because the Python bytecode
-interpreter is not thread-safe.
-However, it's possible to turn off the global
+[^why-gil]: It's possible to turn off the global
 interpreter lock while running foreign C/C++ code linked into a Python library.
 Skia is thread-safe, but SDL may not be.